Pin Ups: Background

 By 1973, David Bowie was at his commercial peak.
-At the end of July, five of his six albums were in the top 40 and three were in the top 15, according to biographer David Buckley, an "unprecedented feat" for a solo artist.
+At the end of July, five of his six albums were in the top 40 and three were in the top 15.
 Bowie's most recent LP, Aladdin Sane, came out in April, but his label, RCA Records, wanted a new album by Christmas.
 Having just completed the Ziggy Stardust Tour, Bowie was exhausted from the extensive touring schedule.
 His manager at the time, Tony Defries, was negotiating for larger royalties with Bowie's music publisher and recommended he not record any new compositions until negotiations were finished.
-Although he had intended his next project to be an adaptation of George Orwell's 1949 novel Nineteen Eighty-Four, he devised a record of cover versions as a "stopgap" album.
+Although he had intended his next project to be an adaptation of George Orwell's novel Nineteen Eighty-Four (1949), he devised a record of cover versions as a "stopgap" album.

-On the final day of the tour, 3July 1973, Bowie unexpectedly announced that "this is the last show we'll ever do".
-Although this was later understood to mean that Bowie was retiring the Ziggy Stardust character, the announcement came as a surprise to the audience, as well as the Spiders from Mars' members Trevor Bolder and Woody Woodmansey, who were not notified in advance of the speech.
-This created tension between the two and Bowie.
-They were further aggravated when they found out Mike Garson, who played piano on Aladdin Sane, was being paid a bigger wage than the Spiders, who were being paid the same amount as they were from before Bowie's stardom.
-Garson subsequently informed Woodmansey over the phone that his services were no longer required.
-Garson and Mick Ronson were guaranteed positions on the new album, alongside Aladdin Sane players Ken Fordham and Geoffrey MacCormack.
-Session drummer Aynsley Dunbar replaced Woodmansey and Bolder was invited back after bassist Jack Bruce of the band Cream declined.
+On the final date of the tour, 3 July, Bowie unexpectedly announced that "this is the last show we'll ever do".
+The announcement drove a wedge between Bowie and his backing band, the Spiders from Mars – Mick Ronson (guitar), Trevor Bolder (bass) and Woody Woodmansey (drums) – specifically Bolder and Woodmansey, who were unaware of the announcement in advance.

+The two were also unhappy upon discovering the pianist Mike Garson, who joined the tour after Aladdin Sane, was being paid more than them.
+Shortly after the tour's end, Woodmansey was fired by Garson over a phone call.
+To record the covers album, Bowie brought back Garson, Ronson and the Aladdin Sane players Ken Fordham and Geoffrey MacCormack.
+The session drummer Aynsley Dunbar replaced Woodmansey and Bolder returned after Jack Bruce of the band Cream declined.